munterfi/glacier-flow-model/README.md

 # Glacier Flow Model

-Modelling glaciers flow, based on mass bilance and digital eleveation model (DEM).
+Modelling glaciers flow, based on the glaciers mass balance and a digital elevation model (DEM).

 ## Installation

+1. Install python 2.7
+2. Get the needed libraries: `pip install library-name`
-Clone the project and open in PyCharm or any other python compatible IDE.
+3. Clone the project and open in PyCharm or any other python compatible IDE.

 ## Usage